mlibrary/about-publishing/src/content/features/transforming.md

               new kind of academic writing.
 UMP is the ideal place for digital publishing, combining intellectual rigor and academic knowledge with innovative vision and state-of-the-art technological
-              infrastructur"
+              infrastructure. "
       - type: cta
         image: ""
-        text: "Lightning Birds by Jacob Smith is a multi-media project that consists of a five-episode, podcast-style audiobook, a curatorial essay, and a bibliography. "
+        text: "Lightning Birds is the second audiobook by Jacob Smith to be published. by the Press.
+It is a multi-media project that consists of a five-episode, podcast-style audiobook, a curatorial essay, and a bibliography. "
         heading: Pushing the Boundaries of the Book
         button_text: Listen Now